 1. Drink coffee

 Coffee = weight loss.
 Is this the best news ever?
-A recent study by the School of Medicine at the University of Nottingham discovered that coffee stimulates 'brown fat' in our bodies, burning sugar and fat to produce body heat.
+A study by the School of Medicine at the University of Nottingham discovered that coffee stimulates 'brown fat' in our bodies, burning sugar and fat to produce body heat.
 So sipping on your morning Americano is actually good for you and will help keep that tum trim.
+Try Cartwright and Butler's Insta-worthy coffee, which comes in the glammest of gold tins.

 2. Get enough shut-eye

-It's true - lack of sleep DOES contribute to weight gain, so make sure you get your full eight hours a night.
+It's true - lack of sleep does contribute to weight gain, so make sure you get your full eight hours a night.
 When our bodies don't get enough sleep, cortisol (the stress hormone) levels increase, which tells your body to save energy and get you through the day.
 Conserving energy means hanging onto body fat rather than burning it off, and that means a podgy stomach.
+Maybe your mattress is the problem - check out our edit of the best mattresses with top reviews.

 3. Hit maximum chill